jina-ai/finetuner/docs/get-started/onnx/index.md

 This function compares the outputs of the native model and its ONNX counterpart against the same random input.
 If the outputs differ an assertion error is raised.

-Now that we have our model exported and have verified that it has the same behaviour as the original, it's time to deploy it 🚀.
+Now that we have our model exported and have verified that it has the same behavior as the original, it's time to deploy it 🚀.

 ## Deploying using the ONNX Encoder

-You have already finetune your own model and transfer it to onnx format.
-Let's start deploying in Jina flow.
+You have already finetuned your own model and transferred it to ONNX format.
+Let's start deploying in the Jina flow.
 If you are not familiar with Jina-Hub or Jina flow, check this:
 [Use Hub Executor](https://docs.jina.ai/advanced/hub/use-hub-executor/)
 [Use Jina Flow](https://docs.jina.ai/fundamentals/flow/)

-Here are steps you can follow:
+Here are the steps you can follow:

 ### Add ONNXEncoder to Jina flow

-We already have onnx encoder on Jina-Hub, let's add ONNXEncoder to jina flow:
+We already have an ONNX encoder on Jina-Hub, let's add `ONNXEncoder` to Jina flow:

 using docker image: